getchip/PocketCHIP-Docs/source/includes/_start-chip-boot-derp.md

 # Start CHIP.
-Boot DERP.
+Boot CHIP.
 First things first.
-Let's boot CHIP into DERP and do some computer things!
+Let's boot CHIP into the CHIP Operating System and do some computer things!
 Add some power, and only then we can turn on the wireless network, and even connect a bluetooth keyboard to get rid of those annoying cables.

 ## Power up
 The single most important thing to using any electronic device is getting electricity to the right places.
 This tutorial covers how to turn CHIP "on".
 This might seem so straightforward that it doesn't deserve several paragraphs, but CHIP is pretty clever, so there's actually a few things worth knowing.